pydata/pydata-sphinx-theme/docs/user_guide/layout.rst

 Footer
 ======

-The footer is just below a page's main content, and is configured in ``conf.py`` with ``html_theme_options['footer_items']``.
+The footer is just below a page’s main content, and is configured in ``conf.py`` with ``html_theme_options['footer_items']``.

 By default, it has the following templates: